jstump/ar-indexer/README.md

         }
       )

 At this point, ARIndexer will build and maintain a reverse index for each record under these models.
+If you need to reindex the object at any time, the instance methods `reindex_object`, `reindex_fields`, and `reindex_associations` are added to all ActiveRecord objects with `has_reverse_index` declared.

 ###Searching###